July 19

 6. Open Sores and Wounds

 High blood sugar can cause nerve damage and slow circulation.
-This is a result of poorly controlled condition for a longer period.
-If they want to treat they open wounds, they should ensure to properly disinfected and protected from outside influence at all times.
+This is a result of poorly controlled conditions for a longer period.
+If they want to treat their open wounds, they should ensure to are properly disinfected and protected from outside influence at all times.

-If the regeneration process doesn’t improve, to consult with a doctor on how to control the situation.
+If the regeneration process doesn’t improve, consult with a doctor on how to control the situation.

 7. Reddish, Yellow or Brown Patches on the Skin